-If you've ever walked from Newcastle city centre to the railway station you've probably passed this fantastic bronze statue.
-It's now back to its original bronze best after 150 years of dirt and grime were removed in conservation work this year.
+If you've ever walked from Newcastle city centre to the railway station you've probably passed Stephenson’s fantastic bronze statue.
+It's now back to its original bronze best after 150 years of dirt and grime were removed in conservation work.
 Definitely worth a visit.

 Dial Cottage, Westmoor near Killingworth

 You can still see the cottage where George Stephenson lived from 1804 when he worked as a brakesman at Killingworth pit.
 Dial Cottage in Westmoor is also where his equally talented son Robert grew up.
 It is privately owned but can be seen from the road and opens to the public once or twice a year.